How much metal in oil is normal?

 And here is what the oil looks like with failing rod bearings.

-What Are the Indications of Metal Shavings Present in Oil?
+Signs of Metal Shavings Present in Oil

 Being familiar with how your car starts or handles enables you to easily recognize any abnormalities.
 Therefore, it is crucial to attentively observe your vehicle’s condition when you get behind the wheel or begin driving.